rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

     repo, build_cache=False, load_filelists=False, load_presto=False, \
     load_updateinfo=False)

-    Load the metadata of packages that can be obtained from different sources into the sack.
+    Load the information about the packages in a :class:`.Repo` into the sack.
     This makes the dependency solving aware of these packages.

-    `repo` is a :class:`Repo` object providing valid readable paths to the Yum metadata XML files that specify the sources of the packages.
-The object is updated during the loading.
+The information is not written to the cache by default.

+    `repo` is the :class:`.Repo` object to be processed.
+At least its :attr:`.Repo.repomd_fn` must be set.
+If the cache has to be updated, :attr:`.Repo.primary_fn` is needed too.
+Some information about the loading process and some results of it are written into the internal state of the repository object.

     `build_cache` is a boolean that specifies whether the information should be written to the cache (see :ref:`\building_and_reusing_the_repo_cache-label`).

     `load_filelists`, `load_presto` and `load_updateinfo` are booleans that
-    specify whether the ``<hash>filelists.xml.gz``, ``<hash>prestodelta.xml.gz``
+    specify whether the :attr:`.Repo.filelists_fn`, :attr:`.Repo.presto_fn` and
-    and ``<hash>updateinfo.xml.gz`` files of the repository should be processed.
+    :attr:`.Repo.updateinfo_fn` files of the repository should be processed.
     These files may contain information needed for dependency solving, downloading or querying of some packages.
 Enable it if you are not sure (see :ref:`\case_for_loading_the_filelists-label`).